CerberusData/KRONOS-JOHN/README.md

 ## **Contributing**

-We welcome contributions from everyone, and to ensure our community stays open and healthy we adhere to the Contributor Covenant, a widely used code of conduct adopted by many other communities such as Linux, Ruby on Rails and GitLab.
-Everyone participating in the *Kiwibot* development is expected to follow the code of conduct.
+We welcome contributions from everyone, and to ensure our community stays open and healthy we adhere to the Contributor Covenant, a widely used [code of conduct](https://github.com/Autoware-AI/autoware.ai/wiki/Contributing-to-Autoware)(Same as Autoware) adopted by many other communities such as Linux, Ruby on Rails and GitHub.
+Everyone participating in the *Kiwibot* developments is expected to follow the code of conduct.
 If someone in the community happens to be violating these terms, please let the project leads know, and we will address it as soon as possible.

+To contributing:

+1. Fork the Project
+2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your Changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the Branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 <!-- ---------------------------------------------------------------------- -->
 <!-- Support: Tell people where they can go to for help.
 It can be any